Arizona vs. West Virginia Predictions & Picks - Women's NCAA Tournament First Round

 Arizona vs. West Virginia Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's contest at Xfinity Center has the Arizona Wildcats (21-9) going head to head against the West Virginia Mountaineers (19-11) at 12:00 PM ET on March 17.
-Our computer prediction projects a 70-63 win for Arizona, who are favored by our model.
+Friday's contest between the Arizona Wildcats (21-9) and the West Virginia Mountaineers (19-11) at Xfinity Center has a projected final score of 70-63 based on our computer prediction, with a favored Arizona squad coming out on top.
+Tipoff is at 12:00 PM ET on March 17.

-In their most recent game on Thursday, the Wildcats suffered a 73-59 loss to UCLA.
+The Wildcats are coming off of a 73-59 loss to UCLA in their last game on Thursday.

 Arizona vs. West Virginia Game Info